 - Include the senior in ability-appropriate tasks around the house.
 Food preparation offers a range of options, such as washing and tearing lettuce for a salad, peeling and breaking apart bananas or oranges, and mixing ingredients for cookies.
 Or ask your senior loved one to help with folding laundry or sorting nuts and bolts in a toolbox.

 - Give pet therapy a try.
 Specially trained pet therapists can provide a safe, trusted dog or cat for the senior to hold or pet.
 Even though this may seem simplistic, the joy and relaxing effects of spending time with an animal may be significant.

-Our care professionals are knowledgeable in creative ideas to engage older adults of any ability level to make everyday life more fulfilling.
+Every senior caregiver we hire is knowledgeable in creative ideas to engage older adults of any ability level to make everyday life more fulfilling.
 Contact Carolina Hearts Home Care, providers of top-rated Rockingham elder care, at 1-855-277-2005 for a reliable care partner today!
 To learn about each of the communities where we provide care, please visit our Locations Served page.